-Barton, a veteran and adult learner, is a sophomore in the Information Sciences and Technology program.
+Barton is a veteran and was an adult learner in the Information Sciences and Technology program.
 He served four years in the Navy where he was a member of the Reactor department, which is responsible for propelling the ship and launching aircraft.
 Barton's duties included working with the confidential computer network aboard the USS Theodore Roosevelt, a nuclear aircraft carrier.
 He was honorably discharged as a Petty Officer second class, a non-commissioned rank, comparable to a sergeant in the Army.

 “My job in the Navy was very technical,” said Barton, who attended Evangel Heights Christian Academy in Sarver.
 “With the IST program, I hope to learn much about the technical side of everything to make the most of the degree.”

 The Cabot, Pennsylvania, native was drawn to the campus by the IST program and the teacher-to-student ratio.
 IST is the bridge between his military service and civilian career.
 The small classes provide one-on-one opportunities with faculty.

 “I have a lot of experience with computers and networks, and I was aware of how respected Penn State degrees were,” Barton said.
 “IST was one of the best fits for me.”

 Barton is funding his new career through the Post-9/11 GI-Bill, which provides financial support for education and housing.
 Under the bill's Yellow Ribbon program, veterans who served on active duty since Sept.
 11, 2001, have their tuition costs covered through shared responsibility between Penn State and the Veterans Administration.